Decide how to take advantage of the newest social network

 9Jump in or wait?
 There are many reasons why a nonprofit should start investigating Google Plus.
 And there are just as many reasons why the nonprofit should wait before diving in.
 Geoff Livingston writes: “Social media is entering a period where certain communities and demographics will migrate to some networks in favor of others.
 Organizations should choose the ones that make the most sense in relation to their mission.”

 Have you started using Google Plus?John Haydon delivers social web strategy solutions for “the quick, the smart, and the slightly manic.”
 Curious?
-Then connect up: Contact John by email, see his profile page, visit the John Haydon blog, follow him on Twitter and Google Plus or leave a comment.
+Then visit the John Haydon blog, follow him on Twitter or leave a comment.

 This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported.